Required of All Applicants

 A person licensed by another state as a resident for any purpose is not eligible to apply for, obtain, or hold any South Carolina resident license, permit or tag.

 Military personnel and their dependents stationed in SC for thirty days or longer, or who are domiciled in this state, are eligible for resident privileges.
 Valid military identification must be presented when applying.

 Active duty or military personnel who are residents of SC stationed outside of the state and home on leave, may upon presentation of their earnings and leave statement (which must declare SC as their home state), be allowed to fish and hunt throughout the state without purchasing a hunting, freshwater fishing or saltwater fishing license.
 Permits are required to hunt big game, migratory birds, migratory waterfowl and hunt on WMA lands.
 Tags are required to hunt antlerless deer and turkey, use nongame fish devices or for taking shrimp over bait.

 Students enrolled full time in a SC educational institution are eligible for resident privileges.
 A valid student ID must be presented when applying for privileges.

 Duplicate licenses are issued upon affidavit from the licensee that the original license was lost or destroyed and payment of a $3.00 fee.
-Duplicates are available at all license sales vendors, SCDNR license offices and online.
+Duplicates are available at all license sales vendors, SCDNR license offices.
 Duplicate/replacement tags are issued only through SCDNR offices.
 No duplicates are issued for federal duck stamps; a new stamp must be purchased.